uf2020/ccxt/Manual.md

 ```

 Note that your private requests will fail with an exception or error if you don't set up your API credentials before you start trading.
-To avoid character escaping **always** write your credentials in single quotes, not double quotes (`'VERY_GOOD'`, `"VERY_BAD"`).
+To avoid character escaping **always write your credentials in single quotes**, not double quotes (`'VERY_GOOD'`, `"VERY_BAD"`).

 ## Querying Account Balance